The Hidden Benefits of Lithium Orotate for Mental Health

 - 3 min read

-It turns out that lithium at microdoses—particularly in the form of lithium orotate, a supplement available over the counter—may have remarkable potential.
+It turns out that lithium at microdoses—especially in the form of lithium orotate, a supplement available over the counter—may have remarkable potential.
 We're talking about supporting mood, calming irritability, reducing suicidal thoughts, and possibly even protecting the brain from cognitive decline.

 A Mineral With a Hidden Superpower?